Minnowo/minnowo.github.io/_posts/2023-05-19-ssh-client.md

 $ ssh user@host
 ```

-Where `user` is the username on the server, and `host` is the server ip address.
+Where `user` is the username on the server, and `host` is the server ip address / domain name.

 Other common options are as follows: